Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/comfyui_vix_migration.md

 -   input files (file)

-For that you will need to attach our custom nodes as adapters to your nodes receiving these inputs that are will be filled by the user from the Visionatrix UI.
+For that you will need to attach our custom nodes as adapters to your nodes receiving these inputs that will be filled by the user from the Visionatrix UI.

 As example, you can have a look at our [list of worklows](https://github.com/Visionatrix/VixFlowsDocs/tree/main/flows)